Peksa/pek.so/README.md

     }
   ]
 }

     ```
-9. Select Custom Policy, give it any name, i.e. pek.so-20140209, with the following document:
+10. Save the role and make a note of the Role ARN for later, i.e. arn:aws:iam::507606061091:role/pek.so
+11. Add a new inline role policy to the role, I called mine pek.so-20140209, and give it the following contents:

     ```json
 {